Important things to take into account when looking for an immigration lawyer.

 Many lawyers list immigration law as one of a variety of types of matters they handle.
 It is tough enough for a full-time immigration lawyer to keep abreast of all of the developments in the practice area.
 It is nearly impossible to be a top notch immigration lawyer while trying to balance being an expert in many other practice areas as well.
 While someone can be a good immigration lawyer and also be very competent in another practice area, watch out for lawyers where immigration is one practice area on a laundry list of claimed specialties.

-Lawyer-Paralegal ratio — One of the ways immigration practices are attempting to keep costs down is to hire paralegals and legal assistants to do much of the work that immigration lawyers used to do on their own.
+Lawyer-Paralegal ratio -- One of the ways immigration practices are attempting to keep costs down is to hire paralegals and legal assistants to do much of the work that immigration lawyers used to do on their own.
 In some markets, this may be the only way to keep costs low enough for people to afford to hire a lawyer.
 But you should know what you are paying for.
-Some of the most expensive immigration firms still staff with extremely high ratios of paralegals — sometimes as high as ten paralegals per attorney.
+Some of the most expensive immigration firms still staff with extremely high ratios of paralegals -- sometimes as high as ten paralegals per attorney.
 A more modest ratio of one to two paralegals per attorney may mean that the firm is not too overloaded with work and it may mean that the attorney you thought you were hiring actually knows what is happening on your case.

 The number one complaint against lawyers in this country is not poor work quality.
 It is failing to communicate with their clients.
 You are paying a lot of money to hire a lawyer and it is your right to expect to be kept informed of developments and have your calls and emails returned in a timely manner.
 On the other hand, there is still such a thing as excess and calling your lawyer everyday to find out what is happening on your case is not necessarily fair either.

-Promising too much — There are actually immigration lawyers out there who swear they have never lost a case even after a lengthy career.
+Promising too much -- There are actually immigration lawyers out there who swear they have never lost a case even after a lengthy career.
 Be nervous about lawyers who promise success.
 A lawyer who honestly presents the risks is worth a lot more.
 Likewise, be very weary of attorneys who claim to have special influence with the government.
 Also beware of lawyers who speak too negatively of the competition.
 If the lawyer is worthy, they can stand on their own record rather than tearing down the record of competitors.